florianheinemann/www-passwordless-net/resources/content/deepdive.md

 ```

 ### Successful login and redirect to origin
-Passwordless supports the redirect of users to the login page, remembering the original URL, and then redirecting them again to the originally requested page when the token has been submitted.
+Passwordless supports the redirect of users to the login page, remembering the original URL, and then redirecting them again to the originally requested page as soon as the token has been accepted.
 Due to the many steps involved, several modifications have to be undertaken:

 **1: Set `originField` and `failureRedirect` for passwordless.restricted()**